 Spotlessly kept and traditional in style with a hearty welcome and good food and drinks

 Good Pub Guide Food

-Generous helpings of well liked food include sandwiches, leek and welsh cheddar soup, faggots and gravy, steak pie, sausages and mash, pheasant in port, half a duck in Cointreau and puddings such as treacle and walnut tart and sticky toffee pudding.
+Generous helpings of tasty food includes sandwiches, leek and welsh cheddar soup, faggots and gravy, steak pie, sausages and mash, pheasant in port, local steaks with trimmings, and puddings such as treacle and walnut tart and sticky toffee pudding.